OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Energy accounting of individual jobs ........................................

-When IPMI power monitoring has been enabled, it becomes possible to make **energy accounting of individual jobs**.
+When power monitoring has been enabled as shown above, it becomes possible to make **energy accounting of individual jobs**.
 The accounting command sacct_ command has an output field ``ConsumedEnergyRaw`` that can be specified using the ``--format`` option::

   ConsumedEnergyRaw: Total energy consumed by all tasks in a job, in joules.
 Note: Only in the case of an exclusive job allocation does this value reflect the job's real energy consumption.